giftos1/programming-guide/Programming-Patterns.md

 (note no need for else or continue, it will move to the next item)

-Note that Python (and many languages) have neat shortcuts for filtering, e.g. using *list comprehensions*:
+Note that Python (and many languages) have neat shortcuts for filtering, e.g., using *list comprehensions*:

     filtered_items = [item for item in items if item matches what we want]

 ## Working with Booleans

 In most cases, where you are dealing with a condition or value and you care about whether it is true or false, then you never need to compare to `True` or `False`.
-E.g. instead of:
+E.g., instead of:

     if condition == True:
     ... or